aplteam/MarkAPL/Files/MarkAPL.md

 A table must be separated from other stuff by empty lines.

 Table rows are defined by having at least one un-escaped pipe symbol.
-You may however add a leading and / or a trailing pipe symbol if you wish so.
+You may however add a leading and/or a trailing pipe symbol if you wish so.
 Many consider this to be more readable.

 Note that this is a `MarkAPL` enhancement: in ordinary Markdown the definition of a table also requires a header and a devider between the header and the data rows.
 Therefore this is a minimum table in ordinary Markdown: